Red Sox score 9 straight, rally past Yanks 11-6 for split - WHIZ News

 Yankees ace Gerrit Cole, closer Clay Holmes, catcher Jose Trevino and left-hander Nestor Cortes were added to the AL roster for the All-Star Game on Sunday.
 They join starters Aaron Judge and Stanton.

-The Red Sox have two players headed to Dodger Stadium for the game on July 19: shortstop Xander Bogaerts was added as a reserve, and third baseman Rafael Devers was elected as a starter.
+The Red Sox have two players headed to Dodger Stadium for the game on July 19: Bogaerts was added as a reserve, and third baseman Rafael Devers was elected as a starter.

 TRAINER’S ROOM